steveya/steveya.github.io/_posts/2023-05-19-short-rate-models-2.md

 ## Simulating Merton's Model
-We first show how to simulate short rates using the Merton model with the Euler-Maruyama discretization, a simple and intuitive way to discretize a continuous-time stochastic process by a sequence of discrete-time processes, each with a small time step.
+We introduced the Merton short rate model in the [previous post](https://steveya.github.io/posts/short-rate-models-1/).
+We now show how to simulate short rates using the Merton model with the Euler-Maruyama discretization, a simple and intuitive way to discretize a continuous-time stochastic process by a sequence of discrete-time processes, each with a small time step.
 The following code simulates $$T$$ years of short rates, where each year is divided into $$N$$ time steps.
 ChatGPT writes this function and some functions in the next few posts on other simpler models.
 They will be our starting points for building a fuller-featured library of short-rate models in (short-rate-models)[https://github.com/steveya/short-rate-models].

 ```python
 # Euler-Maruyama Method to Simulate Merton Model